The Truths and Myths about Drowning

 The Pool Barrier Law

 In the fall of 1996, the Governor signed legislation that went into effect, requiring increased standards for every community in California.
-It requires that one of these choices be implemented for any new pool 18 inches deep or more constructed after January 1, 1997:
+Unfortunately updates to that first legislation have created options that don’t have the same level of study to show benefits.
+Alarms, covers, and new technology may have some benefits, but there are not enough studies to prove reliability in comparison to approved fencing.
+Current state codes require that one of these choices be implemented for any new pool 18 inches deep or more constructed after January 1, 1997:

 1. 60-inch tall fences separating the home and pool;